birkenbach-oremus-lab/website/_posts/2026-06-01-birkenbach-cess.markdown

       </figure>
  </div>

 Dr. Birkenbach's work on the CESS will complement her continuing service as a member of the New England Fishery Management Council (NEFMC)'s Scientific and Statistical Committee (SSC) and a co-founder of its new subpanel, the Social Science Subcommittee (SSS).
-The goals of the latter align closely with the mission of the CESS and build on growing momentum to better define the role of socioeconomic decision-making in resource management decisions.
+The goals of the latter align closely with the mission of the CESS and build on growing momentum to better define the role of socioeconomic considerations in resource management decisions.